FattaccioliLab/nacres-assistant/README.md

 Paste your Anthropic API key (starts with `sk-ant-…`).
 It is stored securely in Script Properties — never in any cell, never visible to other users.

+### 6. Load the reference sheet (first time only)

+**🧪 NACRES > 📚 Create / reset reference sheet**

+This writes all 1621 NACRES 2026 codes into a `NACRES_ref` tab.
+The script reads this sheet at runtime — Claude will only assign codes that exist in it.
+This step is optional (the codes are also embedded in the script as a fallback), but recommended so the nomenclature is visible and editable by the team.

 ---

 ## Usage